Articles , Cases , Glossary

 oonie-alarm-animation

-Here is an example of a landing page we designed for a kindergarten: it features a super funny 3D animation of a mascot this way instantly setting the mood and amplifying the emotional appeal.
+Here is an example of a landing page we designed for a kindergarten: it features a super funny 3D animation of a mascot, instantly setting the mood and amplifying the emotional appeal.

 One more example to share is the case of web design for a platform devoted to zero-waste living.
 It features a consistent usage of a small but important mascot, a little bird that accompanies the website visitor from one page to another.
-The mascot sets a strong association with the theme of nature and its engaging animation makes the pages more lively and dynamic.
+The mascot strongly associates with the theme of nature, and its engaging animation makes the pages feel more lively and dynamic.

 zero waste website page tubik

-No doubt, the use of mascots in UI should be based on careful user and market research not to overload the interface.
-The aim of a mascot in any kind of environment is to simplify and speed up the interaction with a product or information flow.
+No doubt, the use of mascots in UI should be based on careful user and market research, not to overload the interface.
+The aim of a mascot in any environment is to simplify and speed up interaction with a product or information flow.
 If the objective is not achieved, the mascot can play a bad role and distract users.

 Useful Reading

-Here are some handy articles to continue plunging into the theme of branding, illustration, and user experience design for various goals.
+Here are some handy articles to help you dive deeper into branding, illustration, and user experience design for various goals.

 Creative Stages of Logo Design